OpenPPL/ppq/md_doc/basic/ProgramEntrance.md

 ## Analysis

-PPQ has provided powerful analysis tools to analyse precision degration in different layers of the quantized graph, *graphwise_error_analysis* takes quantization error accumulation during execution into consideration while *layerwise_error_analysis* considers quantization error layer-separetely, if you want to know the global performance of quantized graph by analysing the signal noise ratio of fp32 outputs and quantized outputs of different layers.
+PPQ has provided powerful analysis tools to analyse precision degradation in different layers of the quantized graph, *graphwise_error_analysis* takes quantization error accumulation during execution into consideration while *layerwise_error_analysis* considers quantization error layer-separetely, if you want to know the global performance of quantized graph by analysing the signal noise ratio of fp32 outputs and quantized outputs of different layers.